 This easy Thai cucumber salad for satay (ajaad recipe) is a refreshing side dish with crunchy cucumber in a sweet and tangy dressing.
 It’s healthy and ready in less than 20 minutes, plus you can easily adjust the spice level to suit your taste!

-Thai cucumber salad for satay (ajaad) with sliced cucumbers, shallots, and red chili in a tangy dressing, served with Thai satay in the background.
+Thai cucumber salad (ajaad) with chopped cucumber, red chili, and shallots in a tangy vinegar dressing, served alongside Thai fish cakes.

 Note: Thai cucumber relish is best served as a side dish to complement other Thai food.
 If you’re craving a standalone meal, try my reader-favorite som tam thai (papaya salad), mango salad, or corn salad!